wavesplatform/docs.wavesplatform/docs/en/building-apps/waves-api-and-sdk/client-libraries/signer.md

 For now, you can use one of the following Providers:

 * [ProviderSeed](https://github.com/wavesplatform/provider-seed) developed by Waves team creates user account from seed.
 ProviderSeed can be used at the app debugging stage.
-* [ProviderWeb](https://github.com/waves-exchange/provider-web) developed by Waves.Exchange is the official wallet software that encrypts and stores user's private key and seed phrase.
+* [ProviderWeb](https://github.com/waves-exchange/provider-web) developed by Waves.Exchange team is the wallet software that encrypts and stores user's private key and seed phrase.

 You can also develop your own Provider, see the [Provider Interface](#provider-interface) section below.